Trainiac SA (Pty) LtdTrainiac SA (Pty) LtdTrainiac SA (Pty) LtdTrainiac SA (Pty) Ltd

 to not only retain your valued talent but also your clients.
 This could further

-alleviate some of the financial impacts of the lockdown. - In order to
+alleviate some of the financial impacts of the lockdown.

 ensure that the remote work programmes ran smoothly, our business leaders first